drummondlab/drummondlab.github.io/papers/_posts/2017-05-01-stiff-GPU-integrators.md

 ---
 {% include JB/setup %}

+# Brief description

-The differential equations governing the time change of chemical kinetics are typically stiff, meaning they present challenges to solve that require specialized algorithms. accelerInt is an open-source library ODE (ordinary differential equation) solvers tested and verified for these applications.
+The differential equations governing the time change of chemical kinetics are typically stiff, meaning they present challenges to solve that require specialized algorithms. accelerInt is an open-source library of ordinary differential equation solvers, tested and verified for these applications.
 This paper focuses on three particular algorithms, comparing and contrasting them both with each other and a representative algorithm used commonly in computer simulations of combustion.
-We showed that, under some conditions, one method (implicit, fifth-order Runge–Kutta) can perform 12–38 times faster on a graphics processing unit compared with a standard method on a central processing unit.
+We showed that, under some conditions, one method (implicit, fifth-order Runge-Kutta) can perform 12-38 times faster on a graphics processing unit compared with a standard method on a central processing unit.

 # Abstract